patrick-church/Python-Proficiency/README.md

 # Python-Proficiency
-Projects from the class 'Programming for Data Science" that demonstrate my proficiency in python.
+Projects that demonstrate my proficiency in python.